dgasmith/opt_einsum/paper/paper.md

     return K
 ```

-By building intermediate arrays the overall scaling of contraction is
+By building intermediate arrays the overall scaling of the contraction is
-dramatically reduced and considerable cost savings even for small N (N=10) can
+reduced and considerable cost savings even for small N (N=10) can be seen:
-be seen:

 ```python
 >> np.allclose(naive(I, C), optimized(I, C))